Users

 Remove a user from groups by one of the following means:

-• Click close by the group in the right column.
+• Click close next to the group in the right column.

 • Click fast_rewind to remove all from the right column to the left.